 Finish off this light and refreshing plate of "pasta" with fresh chopped basil and additional goat cheese for a healthy, filling weeknight meal.

-- 2 tbsp minced shallot (about 1/2 large shallot)
+- 2 tablespoons minced shallot (about 1/2 large shallot)

 - 1 cup halved grape tomatoes

-- In a separate large skillet, heat the remaining oil over medium-high heat.
-Add the zucchini noodles and toss as you cook (using tongs makes this easier).
-The zucchini noodles don't take long to cook - toss for about 3 to 4 minutes then add in the corn, tomato, shallot, and cheese mixture.
+Then add in the corn, tomato, shallot, and cheese mixture.
 Toss to combine then remove the pan from heat.
-(Note - if you julienned the noodles, only cook for 2 to 3 minutes as these noodles are thinner and cook faster than spiralized noodles).
+(Note: If you julienned the noodles, only cook for 2 to 3 minutes as these noodles are thinner and cook faster than spiralized noodles).

 Reminder: Always make sure your work surfaces, utensils, pans and tools are free of gluten.
 Always read product labels to confirm the product is gluten-free.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.